kyma-project/telemetry-manager/docs/user/integration/dynatrace/README.md

 ## Overview

 The Kyma Telemetry module supports you in integrating with observability backends in a convenient way.
 The following example outlines how to integrate with [Dynatrace](https://www.dynatrace.com) as a backend.
 With Dynatrace, you can get all your monitoring and tracing data into one observability backend to achieve real Application Performance Management with monitoring data in context.
 Apart from [installing Dynatrace Operator](https://github.com/Dynatrace/dynatrace-operator) and leveraging all of the benefits of Dynatrace, you can also integrate custom metrics and traces with Dynatrace.
+This tutorial covers only operations with traces and metrics, but not with logs.

 ![overview](../../assets/dynatrace-integration-diagram.svg)